hamzahik/wakanda-paas-doc/Cloud_extension.rst

 *******

 You can use the publish functionality once you have created your application and are ready to deploy it to the cloud.
-The first publish operation will require some additional steps to bind the remote application with the local one.
+The first publish operation will require some additional steps to bind the remote application to the local one.

 First publish
 =============

 The few steps bellow show you how to deploy your application to the cloud for the first time:

 1-	Open your local application in Wakanda Studio
 2-	Click on the cloud extension.
 3-	Login to your Wakanda aPaaS account